azundo/azundo.github.com/source/_posts/2013-07-06-an-optimal-fox-using-state-machines.markdown

 proof.
 Can we make sure our fox plays hard to get if we don't even know how to catch it?
 Turns out we can.
 Try out the demo of my solution and see if you can both figure out how to catch the fox and understand why a strategy works.
-Implementation details are below the demo and code is at [https://gist.github.com/azundo/5941503](https://gist.github.com/azundo/5941503).
+Implementation details are below the demo.
+Code is at [https://gist.github.com/azundo/5941503](https://gist.github.com/azundo/5941503).